 - I.1.h.1.
 Each residency training program must be approved by the RTC prior to accepting residents for training.
-To do this, the Program Director must submit a completed Program Registration Form to the ACVIM office for review by the committee.
-Program Registration Forms are available from the ACVIM office or website.
+To do this, the Program Director must submit a completed Residency Training Program Registration Form (RTPRF) to the ACVIM office for review by the committee.
+Residency Training Program Registration Forms are available from the ACVIM office or website.
 A specific Program Director (as defined in D.2.d. above) must be designated for each residency training program.
+There may not be more than one SAIM Program Director at a single institution.
 Registration forms require that information about personnel, facility and equipment available for support of resident training, including names of Residency Advisors and Supervising Diplomates be provided.
 All registration requests will be reviewed by the RTC.
 The RTC will either approve the program or provide details of those deficiencies which must be corrected in order for the program to be approved.
 A program that does not provide the required information or one which does not fulfill all requirements will not be approved by the RTC.
 If a Program Director leaves a program, it is the institution's responsibility to notify the SAIM Residency Training Committee of the proposed change in directors prior to the change actually occurring.
 Failure to do so will result in a program being placed on suspension during the programs review by the Committee.
 Time served by residents in an unapproved or suspended program will not count toward the completion of a residency in SAIM. - I.1.h.2.
-Annual program re-approval by submission of an updated Residency Training Registration Form (Annual Program Update) is required (see D.2.c.1 and D.2.c.2).
-If a program fails to provide the required information or if review of the Annual Program Update shows that a program no longer meets the criteria for an approved residency, that program will be placed on suspension.
-Failure to provide documentation that deficiencies have been corrected in the time set by the RTC will result in a program's suspension.
+Each approved program must comply with all requirements as specified in Section D.2.c of the GIG (see above). - I.1.h.3.
+Each resident must register with the ACVIM office (see D.2.a and D.2.b).

-- I.1.h.3.
-Each resident must register with the ACVIM office (see D.2.a and D.2.b). - I.1.h.4.
+- I.1.h.4.
 At the time of annual program re-approval, Program Directors and Resident Advisors may be asked to verify resident activities, including (but not limited to) satisfactory clinical training, interaction with consultants, documentation of training in radiology and clinical pathology, and documentation of study and education participation. - I.1.h.5.
 Specialists with whom the resident has trained must provide the Program Director and/or Resident Advisor documentation of this interaction. - I.1.h.6.
 The RTC can, at any time, request further information or documentation from the Program Director, Resident Advisor or any Supervising Diplomate if such information is deemed necessary to verify that residency training is occurring as described in the Program Description Form.